210215-USF-NET/WestonDavidson-code/daily-notes/2-18-2021/extraNotes.md

 -   regex is very highly recommended for validation stuff
 -   csharp is both pass by value and pass by reference
 -   look over the pass by reference ppt!
+-   if you got big parts of your code, reference them :)